bozhenhhu/A-Review-of-pLMs-and-Methods-for-Protein-Structure-Prediction/README.md

 # List of papers about protein structure prediction (PSP) and proterin representation learning methods
-We recently released a review about PSP models: past, current, and future, but the field changes fastly and there are so many new papers that needed to be recorded and categorized.
+We recently released a review about PSP models, named "Protein Language Models and Structure Prediction: Connection and Progression", which aims to build the connections between pLMs and PSP, and recover the PSP methods: past, present, and future.
+However, the field changes fastly and there are so many new papers that needed to be recorded and categorized.
 Inspired by the previous work ([Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins)), we build this repository to list related papers of pLMs and PSP methods.

 ## Notes
 - Structural features include 1D features (SS, SA, torsion angles, contact density, etc.) and 2D features (contact map and distance map)